torizoemitchell/q2-assessment-practice2/README.md

 At the command line type `npm test` to run the tests.

+**TIP: When testing your migrations you may need to drop and recreate your database before running the test so that your migration changes are reflected in the database.**

 ### Messages Object

 You need to create routes, seed data and migrations for the following object.